thephm/hal_md/docs/person_frontmatter.md

 ### Why

-Having some structured metadata -- data about the data which, in this case, is data about the person -- is helpful to be able to query across all of your notes and to be able to answer questions like "Who in my network knows Java?"
+Having structured metadata -- data about the data which, in this case, is data about the person -- is helpful to be able to query across all of your notes and to be able to answer questions like "Who in my network knows Java?"

 ### What